 Hartsook, photographer. – Library of Congress

-In the military sphere, European and American armies and navies were being affected by industrialisation, with machine guns, barbed wire, dreadnought battleships, torpedoes, mines and submarines making their appearance.
+In the military sphere, European and American armies and navies were being affected by industrialization, with machine guns, barbed wire, dreadnought battleships, torpedoes, mines and submarines making their appearance.
 These innovations gave Western military forces massive advantages over those of other societies, and the late 19th and early 20th centuries saw Western empires expand to cover most of the surface of the world.
 Western trade networks, their reach extended by the spread of railways around the globe, disrupted local economies; Christian missionary activity challenged local beliefs and traditions; local elites adopted Western-style education, clothing, architecture.
-Even lands which were not actually ruled directly from Europe, such as China, Thailand and Iran and South America, were absorbed into the Western-dominated global economy, in such a way that deprived them of much of their political independence as well.
+Even lands which were not actually ruled directly from Europe, such as China, Thailand and Iran, were absorbed into the Western-dominated global economy, in such a way that deprived them of much of their political independence as well.
 The only country to successfully enter the Western world on its own terms was Japan – and indeed was soon carving out an empire of its own.

 Britain ended up with the largest of these Western empires, and London was, by the end of the 19th century, the de facto financial capital of the world.
 This laid the foundations for the dominance of English as the lingua franca of the world.